Daffodil Festival

 Where can we park in Carterton?

-Be aware there will be limited parking in Carterton on Sunday September 11th.
-And when you do park, you can expect to do a little walking.
+Be aware there will be limited parking in Carterton throughout our Daffodil Festival – so when you do park, you can expect to do a little walking.
 Where possible catch public transport, carpool or get dropped off.

 PLEASE follow and adhere to ALL No Parking signs.
 There are in place for safety and for event access.